jky01/RCAutoPilot/README.md

    source ./setup_env.sh
    ```

   This installs `gym-donkeycar` and then installs CLRNet with its dependencies
   (`torch`, `torchvision`, `opencv-python`, `mmcv`).
 The setup script patches
   `CLRNet/requirements.txt` to remove pinned versions that would otherwise
-   force an incompatible PyTorch or MMCV.
+  force an incompatible PyTorch or MMCV and replaces deprecated requirements
+  such as `sklearn` and `Shapely==1.7.0`.
 It then runs
   `pip install --no-build-isolation -e CLRNet` so the already-installed
   PyTorch is reused during the build and lane detection works out of the box.

    Optionally install extra tools for plotting and tests after the environment
    is activated: